lastlaugher/scorematchbot/README.md

 ### Menu
 - Download [Memu Android Emulator](https://www.memuplay.com/)
 ### Score!
 Match APK
 - Currently, it can't be found in Google Play.
-From googling, you can find APK files.
+From googling, you can find the APK file.
 - Install the downloaded APK in Memu

 ## Usage
-- Run Score!
-Match application in Menu
+- Run `Score!
+Match` application in Menu
 - (Optional) Log in with Facebook account if needed
 - Run `smbot.exe`